dkropotov/cub_optml_spring25/README.md

 **Teaching assistant**: Maksim Nakhodnov

-**Timetable**: the classes are scheduled on Tuesdays 11:15 - 12:30 and on Wednesdays 15:45 - 17:00 in the classroom EH-4.
+**Timetable**: the classes are on Wednesdays 14:15 - 17:00 in the classroom EH-4.

 **Telegram chat for questions and discussion**: [link](https://t.me/+lg10Rx2criVjMzYy)